 Official development assistance (ODA) from member countries of the Development Assistance Committee (DAC) totalled USD 185.9 billion in 2021, an increase of 8.5% in real terms over 2020.

 Switzerland’s performance compared with other countries

-Among the 29 DAC member countries, ODA in real terms rose in eighteen countries (including Switzerland) and fell in eleven in 2019.
-Five countries (Luxembourg, Norway, Sweden, Denmark and the United Kingdom) have reached the United Nations’ ODA as a percentage of gross national income (GNI) target of 0.7%.
-The cumulative ODA from DAC countries as a share of GNI is 0.30%.
+Five countries (Luxembourg, Norway, Sweden, Germany and Denmark) have reached the United Nations’ ODA as a percentage of gross national income (GNI) target of 0.7%.
+The cumulative ODA from DAC countries as a share of GNI is 0.33%.

 The Swiss ODA/GNI ratio reached 0.50% in 2021, up from 0.49% in 2020.
 This increase is explained by two supplementary credits, one for Switzerland's international cooperation response to the pandemic and the other for the crisis in Afghanistan.
 Not including asylum-related costs, Switzerland's ODA/GNI ratio was 0.45% in 2021 (0.45% in 2020).

 Switzerland ranks 9th in the international ranking comparing the ODA/GNI ratio of all DAC member countries.
 Switzerland's ratio is at the same level as the weighted average of EU countries (0.50%).

 In absolute terms, the largest donors are the United States, Germany, Japan the United Kingdom and France.
 Switzerland ranks 12th in absolute numbers.